jpcofr/shrdlite-course-project/README-SHRDLITE.txt

+=== SHRDLITE PROJECT BY TEAM A-STARS ===

 === Note about duplicate usernames on github ===

 By Michele Bizzoca : after having updated my linux distribution, by mistake I started using a new github username, "gentzen", instead of the original one, "mbx_uni_aka".
 Then, please, consider commits from both these usernames as mine.

 === Files we have edited after forking ===